linuxgurugamer/HumanStuff/README.md

 WhiteGuyBlond (White skin with parted blonde hair and a goatee)

+Heads/Faces added "often" I will Limit to 7 males and 7 females, for each skin tone used, or about 56 Heads/Faces "total" (1 day).

 NEXT:

-- Identical male hair & facial hair options, plus "old hair" for all skin tones currently present.
+- Identical male hair & facial hair options, plus "old hair" for all skin tones currently present. (partly finished, need 1 more Asian/Hispanic with improved facial hair, files present in mod)

-- For females faces: 3 faces and hair style options for each skin tone present, attempt 1 "old hair" for each
+- For females faces: 3 faces and hair style options for each skin tone present, attempt 1 "old hair" for each, partly finished, no "old" female heads/faces yet, more faces for Asian & Hispanic females added, files present in mod

-- Have each "head/face" have "old" counterpart
+- Have each "head/face" have "old" counterpart, part finished, files present in mod

 ___________________________________________________________________________